arvindpndit/React-Revision/README.md

 ## Contact

 If you have any questions about this revision or would like to connect with me, you can find me on LinkedIn at [@arvindpndit](https://www.linkedin.com/in/arvindpndit/).

-## License

-This revision is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to use, modify, and distribute this code as you see fit.